 In Kyiv, the political class views the timing of Washington’s initiative with suspicion.

 Mr. Fesenko is also skeptical of the plan’s feasibility.
-Some provisions, he says, are unacceptable to Ukraine, while others are incompatible with Russia’s objectives.
-More fundamentally, he argues, the Kremlin has no incentive to negotiate seriously.
+Some provisions, he said, are unacceptable to Ukraine, while others are incompatible with Russia’s objectives.
+More fundamentally, he said, the Kremlin has no incentive to negotiate seriously.

-Mr. Zelenskyy and his inner circle have learned the value of deference, in public at least, to the American White House, but on close advisor, Mykhailo Podolyak, slammed the Trump peace deal on Thursday as little more than “unconditional capitulation” to Russian leader Vladimir Putin.
+Mr. Zelenskyy and his inner circle have learned the value of deference, at least in public, to the White House.
+On Thursday, however, Zelenskyy adviser Mykhailo Podolyak slammed the Trump peace deal as little more than “unconditional capitulation” to Russian President Vladimir Putin.

 Advantage, Russia